colbyr/blog.colbyr.com/cks0d8dft0aslees10ihtgc0h.md

 ## Starting at RC

-I've been brainstorming what I'll work on during my 12-weeks at [The Recurse Center](https://www.recurse.com/) when I start next week.
+I've been brainstorming what I'll work on at [The Recurse Center](https://www.recurse.com/) when I start next week.
 I plan to spend a good amount of time programming but leave some room for serendipity.
 For now, my idea is to write a program that turns on the lights when I whistle a particular tune.

 It's a concrete idea.
 I *think* it's achievable with wiggle room for exploration.
 Apparently it's been done before [more](https://youtu.be/27HGjE6ucqY?t=67) [than](https://www.wired.com/2017/01/classic-mobius-lamp/) [once](https://www.tindie.com/products/limpkin/the-whistled-a-whistle-detection-device/).